Ashburn, Virginia, United States

 - This is followed by narration of the ‘Vrat Katha’ for the month in honour of the Lord.

 - Sankatahara Chaturthi Pooja is done in the evening after viewing the moon (Chandrodaya).
 You can break your fast only after you have held the moon in plain sight.

 Importance of Sankashti Chaturthi

-The sighting of the moon is the sacred ritual followed on the Chaturthi Tithi.
-After the Sankashti Chaturthi moon rise, the fast is broken.
-It is believed that all the desires get fulfilled if an individual keeps this fast.
-There are total 13 Vrats which constitutes the perfect cycle of Sankashti Chaturthi and for every Vrat there is a different Vrat Katha.
-‘Adika’ is the last Katha which can be just read once every four years.
+The sighting of the moon is a sacred ritual observed diligently on the Chaturthi Tithi.
+After the Sankashti Chaturthi moonrise, the fast is broken.
+It is believed that all desires get fulfilled if an individual keeps this fast.
+There are a total 13 Vrats, which constitute the perfect cycle of Sankashti Chaturthi and for every Vrat there is a different Vrat Katha.
+‘Adika’ is the last Katha which can be read once every four years.